MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-test-tools/includes/1-write-a-test.md

 # Write a Test

-Writing tests have a few basic steps:
+Write tests with a few basic steps:

 * Create a test project
 * Add a reference to the product code from the test project
-* Write a test
+* Add assert statements

 ## Create a test project